What is nursemaid's elbow?

 Nursemaid's elbow, also called radial head subluxation, means that the radius has pulled away from its normal position.
 (The radius is one of two long bones in the lower arm, or forearm.)
 The ligament that supports the radial bone then slips into the elbow joint.
 When this happens, the radial bone can't move back into its normal place.

-The radius connects to the elbow joint at one end; the other end connects into the wrist joint.
+The radius connects to the elbow joint at one end.
+The other end connects into the wrist joint.

-Symptoms of radial head subluxation include:
+Symptoms of nursemaid's elbow include:

 Your doctor usually suspects the injury from your report of how it happened, your child's symptoms, and results of the physical exam.
 The doctor will feel different areas of the arm and try to move it into certain positions.
 Usually X-rays of the elbow are not needed.
 But your doctor may order one to find out if your child has a more serious injury.

-Radial head subluxation should be treated by a doctor.
+Nursemaid's elbow should be treated by a doctor.